 Child care for former TAFDC recipients

-You are eligible for Transitional Child Care during the first 12 months after your TAFDC case closes if you are working.
+Transitional Child Care.
+You are eligible for Transitional Child Care during the first 12 months after your TAFDC case closes if you are working or participating in an education or training activity.
 You can ask for child care at any time during the 12 months.
-106 C.M.R. § 207.210(A)(1)(f); DTA Transitions, Apr.
+106 C.M.R. § 707.210(A)(1)(f); DTA Transitions, Apr.
 2013, p.
-6. If you are working and also in a training program, you can get child care to cover your training time and your work time.
-DTA Field Operations Memo 2004-17 (Apr.
-1, 2004).
+6. You may be able to get Transitional Child Care in the second year after your TAFDC case closes.
+Email [email protected] for advice.

-If you have subsidized child care when Transitional or ESP child care ends, you should be able to keep getting subsidized child care as long as you have a service need recognized by the Department of Early Education and Care (EEC) and your income is below the maximum for subsidized child care ($78,676 for a family of three; $92,560 for a family of three with a special needs child).
-See Dep’t of Early Education and Care, SMI Income Eligibility FY 2017.
+Continuity of care.
+You should be able to keep getting subsidized child care when DTA or Transitional child care ends as long as you have a child care need recognized by the Department of Early Education and Care (EEC) at the time of the child care authorization and your income is below the maximum for subsidized child care ($8,088 a month for a family of three).
+See Dep’t of Early Education and Care, FY 2022 Income Eligibility Table.

-- you need child care because you have a documented special need,
+- you need child care because you have a documented health issue,

 - you are working,